The types of leukemia we treat include the following:

-juvenile myelomonocytic leukemia, a rare form of the disease in which cancer cells spread to the skin, lungs, and intestines
+juvenile myelomonocytic leukemia, a rare form of the disease in which cancer cells spread widely

 Brain and Spinal Cord Tumors

-Our medical investigators are leading research into immunotherapy and personalized, tumor-specific treatments.
-Radiation therapy, when needed, is available to our patients at NYU Langone’s Laura and Isaac Perlmutter Cancer Center.
+Our medical investigators are leading research in personalized, tumor-specific treatments.
+Radiation therapy, when needed, is available at NYU Langone’s Perlmutter Cancer Center.

-Our team is led by doctors who have performed extensive research into several types of blood disorders, including hemophilia and idiopathic thrombocytopenic purpura (ITP), as well as screening tools that can detect blood disorders in newborns.
-We also provide assistance with managing the long-term symptoms that come with blood disorders.
+Our team is led by doctors who have performed extensive research about several types of blood disorders, including hemophilia and idiopathic thrombocytopenic purpura (ITP), and who have developed screening tools that can detect blood disorders in newborns.
+We also help manage the long-term symptoms that come with blood disorders.

 Bone and Soft Tissue Tumors